2018 White Elephant Sale Raises Over $2 Million

-(OAKLAND, CA) March 21, 2017—The 58th annual White Elephant Sale raised over $2 Million on behalf of the Oakland Museum of California, proving another successful year for the Sale held on March 4 and 5, 2017.
-Over the past three years, the Sale—presented and organized by the Oakland Museum Women’s Board—raised over $2 Million each year to support the Museum.
+(OAKLAND, CA) March 20, 2018—The 59th annual White Elephant Sale held on March 3 and 4, 2018, raised nearly $2.2 million on behalf of the Oakland Museum of California, proving another successful year for the Sale.
+Over the past four years, the White Elephant Sale—presented and organized by the Oakland Museum Women’s Board—raised over $2 million each year to support the Museum.

-“It has been a joy seeing this event continue to garner outstanding results year after year, and the 58th Annual White Elephant Sale did not disappoint,” said President of the Oakland Museum Women’s Board Joan Gale.
+“We’re thrilled to announce yet another successful White Elephant Sale to support the Oakland Museum of California,” said President of the Oakland Museum Women’s Board Judy Wilkinson, who was recently named the recipient of the Jefferson Award by KPIX for her dedication to the event.
 “We could not hold this event without the help of our extraordinary volunteers—more than 1,000 individuals put in thousands of hours preparing for this Oakland tradition.”

 The annual White Elephant Sale is scheduled to return to the Bay Area the first weekend in March next year.
 Made possible by donations from the public, the Sale accepts donations of gently used, good quality items year-round.
 To donate, a van is available for free pick up by calling 510-839-5919.
 For more information–including a list of items that cannot be accepted–visit WhiteElephantSale.org.